OkoroaforKelechiDivine/zipdemon/README.md

 # zipDemon - Visual Studio Code Extension

 zipDemon is a Visual Studio Code extension that automatically generates documentation for supported programming languages.
 It leverages language language model to provide an AI-powered explanation of the code, along with a summary of classes, functions, and variables identified within the file.
 The generated documentation is saved as a Markdown file in a `docs` subdirectory within the same directory as the source code file.
+It also Includes a Generate Clean Code command to clean up code in the active editor by improving naming conventions, simplifying logic, andrefactoring.

 ## Features